rkoron007/docker/demos/pushing_to_heroku/README.md

 ### Node Dockerfile

-Then we need to create a Dockerfile to bundle our React code via Node.
+Then we need to create a Dockerfile to bundle our React code with JavaScript.
 We'll call this file `Dockerfile.frontend`:

 ```dockerfile
 # Dockerfile.frontend